robertlane/SpookyTower/README.md

 1. Clone or download the project folder
 2. Make sure Python and the `pygame` library are installed
 3. Run `spooky_tower.py` in your IDE or terminal
-4. Use arrow keys to move and jump
+4. Use arrow keys to move and space bar to jump
-5. When the player dies, the end screen will appear with options to retry or exit
+5. When the player dies, the end screen will appear with options to retry or exit which you use arrow keys to select and press enter to confirm

 ---